 I have never been one to shy away from hard truths.
 In fact, I’m usually quite the opposite.
 I dig down into the hurt and process the pain.
 I cry, sob, talk it out, and encourage others to do the same.
 I still think all of that is important.
 Pain is a crucial part of the process.
 If we can’t face the heaviness inside, we can’t truly be free.

-But right now I’m taking hold of a different vital truth, one that balances the pain process in a critical way: JOY triumphs.
+But right now I’m taking hold of a different vital truth, one that balances the pain process in a critical way.
+JOY TRIUMPHS.

 Beauty wins.
 Love is victorious.
 Goodness and glory prevail.

-All pain, darkness, and confusion are temporary.
+Pain, darkness, and confusion are temporary.
 They’re going to fade.
 They will die.
 In heaven, I will no longer be a fixer, because there will be nothing to fix––nothing serious anyway.
 So that can’t be my true identity.
 At the least, that can’t be the fulness of who I am.

 I’m learning to see myself differently, to see my truer identities.
 I’m learning to see what God sees in me.